Friday, June 13, 2008

 Saturday, January 19, 2008

+Boundaries.
 Hungary in WWII; History of Expansions, Territory Gained, Lost

-Pride in history and heritage.
 Houses.
 See the blends.
 Hungarian houses are wooden and distinctive in Croatia, even near the capital of Croatia, Zagreb: this one at Sisenik.
 Many Croatian homes are stone, stucco.
 The wooden ones do stand out.
 I also recall that the Venetians and others used Croatia as a timber source for their ships and buildings at home.
 So much is deforested.
 Balance that concept with the fact that other countries that could use the abundance of wood to build homes, did so with fine decorations, borrowing from each other, and the fluidity idea grows.
 See Poland Road Ways, Traditional Zakopane.

-Location, location, location.
 Hungary served as a buffer against the Ottoman Empire's expansion, at a time when the rest of Christendom was not paying attention, too involved with other intrigues - see http://www.hungarian-history.hu/lib/thou/thou04.htm.
 See also the overview of Muslim expansion in a quick summary at Europe Road Ways, Themes, Muslim Expansion.
 This massive defense effort further developed superior military skills - Hungarians were already legendary horsemen - but also a depletion of other resources.

-Losses remembered, the drive to recoup.
 Read about Hungary as an Axis force in WWII at ://www.feldgrau.com/a-hungary.html.
 So much war is about regaining lost turf.
 If that is so, is stability ever possible so long as there is memory.

 Sunday, September 9, 2007

-Eyelid windows - moving West
+Universal Architectures.
+Eastern Europe, Eyelid windows - Design moving West

-Rural Hungary is like any other rural area - some poorer, some more well-t0-do.
-This neighborhood was in a village on the way, cross-country, from Budapest back to Slovakia.
+Rural Hungary is like any other rural area - some poorer, some more well-to-do.
+Bifurcate this multe-family house, and this coudbe Ireland, anywhere.

 See the eyelid windows below: no sharp eaves to leak.